 - Review stars (Google stars) in the search results

 - Search queries answered directly in the search results

 - "FAQ" / "How To" boxes under the search field

 - "Recipes" (Rich Cards) directly in the search results

-So-called Rich Snippets are possible through structured data and these can be used to calculate the CTR (click through rate) of the search results.
-If no operator in the niche uses structured data, you can also take this as an opportunity to stand out more in search results or even appear in prominent positions:
+So-called Rich Snippets are made possible by Structured Data and can strongly influence the CTR(Click Through Rate) of search results.
+If no operator in the niche uses structured data, you can also see this as an opportunity to stand out more in the search results or even appear in prominent places:

 If a quick look at the search results indicates only low to medium competition for a keyword, then the next step is to check how profitable the keyword is.
 For this we need a tool for keyword research.